petabyt/rim/docs/why.md

 ### Why

-There's plenty of reasons why immediate-mode libraries are better then retained-mode:
+There's plenty of reasons why immediate-mode libraries are better then retained-mode ones:
 - State only has to be maintained in one place
 - Faster and more responsive
 - Reduces potential for bugs